Best Places to Visit near Fushimi Inari Taisha

 1. Fushimi Inari Taisha (Fushimi Inari Shrine)

-Fushimi Inari Taisha is a Shinto shrine established in 711, which plays an important role as a head shrine of 30,000 Inari shrines around Japan.
-It sits at the basement of Inari Mountain located in Fushimi district of Kyoto, and also known as the second most visited shrine on New Year’s Day in Japan.
+Fushimi Inari Taisha is a Shinto shrine established in the year 711, which plays an important role as a head shrine of the 30,000 Inari shrines around Japan.
+It sits at the basement of Inari Mountain located in Fushimi district of Kyoto, and is also the second most visited shrine on New Year’s Day.
 It is dedicated to the God of good harvest and general prosperities, such as success in business and safety in family.
 In Fushimi Inari Shrine, foxes are regarded as a messenger of God, so you can find a number of statues of fox around the shrine.

 In addition, what makes it incomparably attractive is the Senbon Torii, the uncountable red torii gates standing along the main path.
 The origin of the torii gates dates back to the Edo period, when people started to dedicate the torii gates to the shrine, hoping that their wishes would come true.
-Although it is commonly believed that there are precisely a thousand of torii gates, as the word Senbon refers to a thousand in Japanese, it actually doesn’t mean that you pass through a thousand of torii gates.
-Some people say there are only around 800 torii gates along the main path, but it never disappoints you!
-Surprisingly, there are more torii gates around the shrine, and the total number reaches 10,000 in total!
+Although it is commonly believed that there are precisely a thousand torii gates, since the word Senbon means a thousand in Japanese, it doesn’t actually mean that you pass through a thousand torii gates.
+Some people say there are only around 800 torii gates along the main path, but it is still impressive regardless!
+Surprisingly, there are even more torii gates around the shrine, and the total number reaches 10,000 in total!
 You can also purchase one and dedicate it to the shrine with your name carved on the surface on it.

 2. Tofukuji Temple

 Tofukiji Temple is a Zen temple established in 1236 by Kujo Michiie.
-He was a powerful regent, and named the temple with a combination of names of two famous temples Todai-ji and Kofuku-ji in Nara.
-It is also known as the head temple of the Tofukuji School of the Rinzai sect of Zen Buddhism.
+He was a powerful regent, and named the temple with a combination of names of two famous temples: Todai-ji and Kofuku-ji.
+It is also the head temple of the Tofukuji School of the Rinzai sect of Zen Buddhism.

 The massive gate is called The Sanmon Gate which is typical to Zen Buddhist temples with its unique design.
-Tofukuji Temple has the oldest and largest Sanmon Gate as a Zen temple in Japan which is undoubtedly designated as a National Treasure!
+Tofukuji Temple has the oldest and largest Sanmon Gate in Japan which is designated as a National Treasure!

-In fall, the temple gets packed with tourists as it is a popular autumn leave viewing spot.
+In fall, the temple gets packed with tourists as it is a popular spot to view the autumn leaves.
 There are around 2,000 maple trees that can be seen from a wooden bridge called Tsutenkyo Brigde.
-As it is built over a valley, you can see everything from up there easily.
-It might sound annoying to go there in fall if you are not used to the crowds, but the view is definitely worth it and incredibly amazing!
+As it is built over a valley, you can see everything from up high.
+It might sound annoying to go there in fall if you are not used to the crowds, but the view is definitely worth it!

 Admission fee: 1,000 yen